microsoft/FluidFramework/docs/content/docs/concepts/hosts.md

 The host is responsible for checking that this response is valid.
 Did the loader return a 200?
 Is the mimeType correct?
 As the Fluid Framework expands, we intend to make further use of these responses.

-The host can then use [feature detection via IFluidObject](./feature-detection-iprovide.md) to query for features and then integrate the container into the application.